sasamend/Cohen-1996-Formula-10.4/README.md

 This explains the use of "Standardized Difference" or Cohen (1996) formula 10.4 and how to 1.
-Select subtests with less adverse impact 2. adjust scores to reduce the adverse impact on thresholds (for identification of gifted programs).
+Select subtests with less adverse impact 2. adjust scores to reduce the adverse impact on thresholds (e.g. for identification or intervention program/gifted programs entrance).